 In several countries, the request to lift immunity lapses at the end of the life of the parliament (Romania, Poland, Thailand).
-In the case of the reelection of a member it would be necessary in the majority of cases to recommence proceedings.
+France constitutes an exception to this rule since from 1995 the regulation on the question of immunity is no longer linked to the system of sessions.
+In the case of the re-election of a member it would be necessary to recommence proceedings in the majority of cases (Germany).